 Amy Lee, lead singer of two-time GRAMMY® Award-winning Evanescence, has made an impact on people around the world.
 The group’s 2003 landmark debut album Fallen laid the foundation; spending 43 weeks on the Billboard Top 10 and selling more than 17 million copies worldwide.
 Alongside her work with the band, Amy has worked as a film composer, solo artist and as the American chairperson for the international epilepsy awareness foundation Out of the Shadows.
 In 2012, Amy was named Rock Goddess of the Year at the Loudwire Music Awards.
-Evanescense’s newest album, The Bitter Truth, is their first album of all new material in nearly a decade and is available now.
+Evanescense’s newest album, The Bitter Truth, is their first album of all new material in nearly a decade will be out March 26.

 Cherie Currie’s extraordinary life reads like fiction.
 From her time as a teenage rock star to becoming an accomplished Chainsaw Carving artist, Cherie has always taken the road less traveled.
 Cherie was just 15 when she became the lead singer of The Runaways, and within a month the band secured a deal with Mercury Records.
 After leaving The Runaways, Cherie began a lengthy solo career that includes collaborations with Slash, Brie Darling, Billy Corgan, The Veronicas and more.
 Her most recent solo album, Blvds of Splendor, touches on her retro appeal while marking the strong foothold Cherie has cultivated in modern mass appeal.